sktime/sktime/GOVERNANCE.rst

 sktime enhancement proposal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-sktime enhancmenet proposals (STEPs) are required for:
+sktime enhancement proposals (STEPs) are required for:

 * certain types of proposed changes, by default, see `decision making process <#Decision-making>`__
 * for all stage 3 decisions